elugens/hello-javascript/docs/additional-questions/binary-data-files/textdecoder-textencoder.md

 ---

 ### What if the binary data is a string?
-For instance, we received a file with textual data.
+For instance, we received a file with textual data

 <details>
   <summary><strong>View Answer:</strong></summary>